-The date you acquire property determines whether the bright-line period is 2, 5 or 10 years.
+The date you acquire property determines which bright-line period applies - whether it is for 2, 5 or 10 years.

 This will also determine which set of rules relating to the main home exclusion will apply to your property.

-In any case, the bright-line period is generally counted from the date you bought the property which is the date the land is transferred to you (generally the settlement date) and ends when you enter into a binding sale and purchase agreement to sell the property.
+In any case, the bright-line period is generally counted from the date you bought the property which is the date the property’s title is transferred to you (generally the settlement date) and ends when you enter into a binding sale and purchase agreement to sell the property.
 For properties acquired off the plan, different rules apply.

 Selling residential property after the bright-line period ends

 The bright-line property rule does not apply if you sell a property outside the applicable bright-line period.
 But other property sale rules will still apply when you:

 - bought the property and you had a firm intention to sell it

 - you have a pattern of buying and selling or building and selling your main home